cryptocav/volt_15m_ema/README.md

 I’m sharing these outputs publicly to contribute to more grounded, data-driven trading system exploration — and to track what actually works.

 This repo is part of my personal learning and exploration.
-The full engine (strategy logic, parameter sweeper, and backtester) is still under development and not yet open-sourced.
+The full engine (strategy logic, parameter sweeper, and backtester) is still under development.

 ## 📈 Example Result